 This policy is subject to amendment.
-Edgewood College reserves the right to amend, add, delete, or modify this policy, and any others, for any purpose including compliance with local, state, or federal law.
+Edgewood University reserves the right to amend, add, delete, or modify this policy, and any others, for any purpose including compliance with local, state, or federal law.

-Seeking Assistance
+Seeking Assistance & Risk Reduction

-At the discretion of the appropriate College authorities, assistance for problems with drug or alcohol may be offered in lieu of, or concurrent with, disciplinary action.
+At the discretion of the appropriate University authorities, assistance for problems with drug or alcohol may be offered in lieu of, or concurrent with, disciplinary action.
 An assessment and/or evidence of satisfactory progress toward elimination of the problem may be required as part of any such agreement.
 A conscientious effort to seek help will not, by itself, jeopardize a student's enrollment.
-Students in need of help for an alcohol or drug problem are encouraged to utilize Personal Counseling Service (608-663-4148).
+Students in need of help for an alcohol or drug problem are encouraged to utilize Personal Counseling Services.
+Appointments can be made by calling (608)-663-4148 or emailing pcsnotifications@edgewood.edu.